How Is The Adenovirus Treated?

 What Is The Duration Of The Adenovirus?

 The adenovirus will generally work its way out within a few days to a week in a healthy individual.
-Respiratory infections and pneumonia can last longer, anywhere from 2 to 4 weeks.
-Conjunctivitis can persist for a few days while Keratoconjunctivitis can last up to several weeks at most.
+Respiratory infections and pneumonia can last longer, anywhere from two to four weeks.
+Adenoviral Conjunctivitis can persist for a few days while Keratoconjunctivitis can last up to several weeks at most.
 Diarrhea can sometimes have lingering effects for a couple of weeks so care must be taken to get plenty of rest and maintain plenty of fluid intake.